pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.15.0 =
+* New "Remove Blank Pages" option to choose which empty pages should be removed from the output PDF.

 = 2.14.1 =
 * Retry conversion on error 503.
 * Deprecated string interpolation in PHP code was replaced.